|Text: The Field Trip

-Significantly, near the conclusion of its depositional history--between four and three million years ago--the Coso Formation starts to record a dramatic influx of clastic-detrital debris now eroding with sudden onslaught from a fault-controlled uplift and eastward rotational tilting of the eastern front of the central to southern Sierra Nevada--a still-active and fully on-going creative geologic process that continues to fashion the great elevations and breathtaking contrasts in topographic relief so spectacularly characteristic of the eastern face of the Sierra Nevada; the northern Sierra of course (Donner Pass area, northward) has stood at approximately the same height as present since at least the early middle Eocene Epoch some 48 million years ago, while the central to southern Sierran area has been substantially uplifted during the past five million years.
+Significantly, near the conclusion of its depositional history--between four and three million years ago--the Coso Formation starts to record a dramatic influx of clastic-detrital debris now eroding with sudden onslaught from a fault-controlled uplift and eastward rotational tilting of the eastern front of the central to southern Sierra Nevada--a still-active and fully on-going creative geologic process that continues to fashion the great elevations and breathtaking contrasts in topographic relief so spectacularly characteristic of the eastern face of the Sierra Nevada; the northern Sierra of course (Stanislaus River area, northward) has stood at approximately the same height as present since at least the early middle Eocene Epoch some 48 million years ago, while the central to southern Sierran area has been substantially uplifted during the past five million years.